dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format.md

 "keyLengthInBytes"?: number // e.g. "keyLengthInBytes": 32
 ```

-Set this value when using `"KeyType": "Seed"` to set the size of the seed to be generated (in bytes, as the name implies).
+Set this value when using `"KeyType": "Seed"` to set the size of the seed to be derived (in bytes, as the name implies).
 If set for other `keyType`s, it must
 match the keyLengthInBytes of that algorithm (32 bytes for the current algorithms).

 If this library is extended to support `algorithm` values with multiple key-length